Rubilmax/foundry-gas-diff/README.md

     branches:
       - main
   pull_request:
-    # Optionally configure to run only for specific files.
+    # Optionally configure to run only for changes in specific files.
 For example:
     # paths:
     # - src/**
     # - test/**